New icon set

 • subletting the property

-Taking anyone to Court is a last resort, so if there’s a way to avoid it we will.
-That could mean you do things like agreeing to repay arrears over a period of time, or changing your behaviour, or agreeing to let us in to your property.
+Taking anyone to court is a last resort, so if there’s a way to avoid it we will.
+That could mean you do things like agreeing to repay arrears over a period of time, or changing your behaviour, or agreeing to let us into your property.

 Free and impartial advice is available from Tower Hamlets Council, Shelter and Citizens Advice.